QualiSystemsLab/colony-cli/README.md

 Colony Cli is a command line interface to Colony.

 The main functionality this tool currently provides is a validation of your colony blueprints.
-But there are many plans to turn it to the unified tool for accessing and managing all Colony's services
+But there are many plans to turn it to the unified tool for accessing and managing all Colony's services.

 ## Why use Colony Cli